dharmanan/somnia-nft-stream-hackathon/README.md

 ## 🤝 Contributing

-This project was built for the Somnia Hackathon.
+This project was built for the Somnia Data Streams Mini Hackathon.
 For improvements or questions:

 - Fork the repository
 - Create a feature branch
-- Submit a pull request
+- Submit a pull request with detailed description
-- Join the discussion on Discord
+- Join the discussion on Somnia Discord community

 ## 📄 License